 Davening (you can call it praying) is like yoga.
 It takes work but is worth it in the end.
 Think of it as a hill to climb.
 But, really, it's only a hill.
 Our prayer experience is uplifting, musical and communal.
 It's built around niggunim (wordless melodies) and singing.
 Lots of singing.
 Listen here.
 We're not on every week, so be sure to check the calendar.

 Take your Saturday mornings to the next level with some Kitchen goodness.
 We daven for the first hour and a half and follow it with an interactive Torah reading called Storahtelling.
 Then shabbos lunch on us.
+Shabbat AM now happens almost every week, either at the school or the Firehouse (see below) check calendar for locations.
 (Shout outs to our peeps at Wise Sons for always bringing it with their deli deliciousness.)

 Mimi offers a variety of activities: music, singing, puppet shows, stories, parachute time, bubbles, movement and art.
 Parents welcome.